rackerlabs/design-system/_component_design/popovers.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

 ### Composition
+The popover pattern is composed of the following elements:

-A popover consists of a **container** and a **pointer**.
-The container appears on top of the canvas.
-The pointer points to the user interface element that triggers the popover.
+- **Container (required)**: The container appears on top of the canvas.
+- **Pointer (required)**: The pointer points to the user interface element that triggers the popover.
 You can place a pointer on any corner of the popover.
+- **Header (optional)**: The header contains the popver title.
+- **Content area (required)**: The content area can include text, inputs, or interactive content such as a table or visualization.

-- Most popovers include a heading and submit and cancel buttons.
-If buttons are not required, a popover should close when the user clicks outside of the popover.
+- **Submit and Cancel buttons (optional)**: If buttons are not required, a popover should close when the user clicks outside of the popover.
-- The content area can include text, inputs, or interactive content such as a table or visualization.

 {% endcolumn %}